This course is only available for BA students in Korean Studies and in some cases also for students in MA Asian Studies.

 You can do two vocabulary resits upon request, as long as it is within two weeks of the original quiz date.

-You can resit Remindo pre-unit quizzes twice upon request, as long as it is within 2 weeks of the original closing date.
+You can resit Remindo pre-unit tests twice upon request, as long as it is within 2 weeks of the original closing date.

 There is no resit after the midterm written exam even if your grade is lower than 6.0.

-If your weighted average grade of midterm and final for (1) listening, (2) reading, and (3) grammar, vocabulary, conversations, and a composition respectively is below 6.0, you need resit only the failed portion.
+If your weighted average grade of midterm and final for (1) listening, (2) reading, and (3) grammar, vocabulary, and conversations respectively is below 6.0, you need to resit only the failed portion.
 The resit covers all material of the relevant area of the course and the resit grade will replace both the midterm and final.